MARTIMM/gnome-source-skim-tool/doc/generation.md

 * The second has the newest info on that particular system, therefore there are no missing calls or calls not yet available.
 Though, you have to check the documentation and compare the version with that of the libraries.
   Anyways, this still needs to be investigated.
 Maybe better solutions come up when the new **RakuAst** is available.
 It makes it possible to use macros and evaluation of code whithout the dangers of current methods.
 * Whatever method is choosen, structures, documentation, and tests need to be generated I believe.
 * A third interesting possibility is mentioned.
 Start out with a package name only.
 When a module is needed, the package generates one with the necessary code to handle the needed calls.
-It's a bit of a chicken and egg problem though and needs some deeper thoughts.
-  I think it is a hard problem because of the following;
+It's a bit of a chicken and egg problem and needs some deeper thoughts, though I think it is a hard problem because of the following;
   * Suppose the user wants to run
     ```
     use Gnome::Gtk4;